-VISCOM 126 PORTFOLIO DEVELOPMENT I (2) CSU
+VISCOM 126 PORTFOLIO DEVELOPMENT I (2) CSU Lab: 5 hours

 This is a course in the production of a finished portfolio; all course projects will be reviewed for portfolio consideration.
 Some projects will require reworking.
 Preparation of 10 completed works with preliminary developmental books culminates in a simulated job interview with Advisory Board members.